-In order to accurately determine the residence of an individual or entity, a Brunei tax resident may be asked to "self certify" the jurisdiction in which they are tax resident.
-Certain types of entities will also be required to obtain self certifications from their controlling persons.
-This will all allow the financial institution to confirm your tax residence and whether or not your account is a reportable account.
-If you hold financial accounts with institutions in a jurisdiction other than Brunei, and that jurisdiction is also implementing CRS AEOI, subject to international tax agreements with Brunei, the tax authority of that jurisdiction may exchange your financial account information with the Ministry of Finance.
+In order to accurately determine the residence of an individual or an entity, a Bruneian tax resident may be asked to "self-certify" the jurisdiction in which they have a tax resident.
+Certain types of entities will also be required to obtain self-certifications from their controlling persons.
+This will all allow the financial institution to confirm the individual or entity's tax residence and whether or not the account is a reportable account.

+If you hold financial accounts with institutions in a jurisdiction other than Brunei, and that jurisdiction is also implementing CRS AEOI, subject to international tax agreements with Brunei, the tax authority of that jurisdiction may exchange your financial account information with the Ministry of Finance and Economy.